COSD-PANDA/datasd_council_report_2017/main/community.md

 In order to build proper context between the community and the City, the following City employees have presented at Open San Diego, upon our request:

-* Jonathan Behnke (CIO)
+<strong>Jonathan Behnke (CIO)</strong>
-    - Jonathan had an informative presentation and discussion with the group about the City's IT infrastructure, forward plans and roadmap.
+Jonathan had an informative presentation and discussion with the group about the City's IT infrastructure, forward plans and roadmap.

-* Scott Daeschner (GIS Manager)
+<strong>Scott Daeschner (GIS Manager)</strong>
-    - Scott did a commendable job describing the ecosystem of GIS (mapping) information within the City, as well as the Region.
+Scott did a commendable job describing the ecosystem of GIS (mapping) information within the City, as well as the Region.

-* Maksim Pecherskiy (CDO)
+<strong>Maksim Pecherskiy (CDO)</strong>
-    - Maksim discussed how to use Git and Github, as well as about his experience working with the local brigade in Puerto Rico.
+Maksim discussed how to use Git and Github, as well as about his experience working with the local brigade in Puerto Rico.

-* DeeDee Alari, Jonathan Carey, Mary Davis (City Treasurer)
+<strong>DeeDee Alari, Jonathan Carey, Mary Davis (City Treasurer)</strong>
-    - DeeDee, Jonathan and Mary talked to the group about the City's Smart Meter program, and what data the meters collect and generate.
+DeeDee, Jonathan and Mary talked to the group about the City's Smart Meter program, and what data the meters collect and generate.
 It proved to be a lively discussion about parking, meters, their purpose and placement.

-* Almis Udrys (Director, Performance & Analytics)
+<strong>Almis Udrys (Director, Performance & Analytics)</strong>
-    - Almis has appeared before Open San Diego in the years leading up to the adoption of the Open Data Policy to provide updates on the City's efforts in this space.
+Almis has appeared before Open San Diego in the years leading up to the adoption of the Open Data Policy to provide updates on the City's efforts in this space.

 <div class="section group">
     <div class="col span_1_of_2">